nvuillam/vscode-groovy-lint/README.md

 - Node.js >= 12 is required to run this package.
 If you can't upgrade, you can use [nvm](https://github.com/nvm-sh/nvm) to have [different node versions on your computer](https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/)

-- As CodeNarc is runned in background with java/groovy, performances could be improved on large files (do not hesitate to provide advices !)
+- As CodeNarc is run in background with java/groovy, performances could be improved on large files (do not hesitate to provide advices !)
 But do not worry, as the groovy linting is provided by a background local server, your VsCode won't be slowed

 ## Contribute